 Many states require reserve studies to be done at certain intervals.
 California, for instance, has laws in place concerning reserve studies for homeowners associations.
 According to California Civil Code §5550, the board must perform a reserve study every three years and review the report annually.
 Other states may have a different mandate.

-Although state laws vary wildly when it comes to association law, the most common HOA reserve requirements are updates every third or fifth year.
-However, this is often not good enough, but we recommended reserve studies to be done once a year to avoid an increase in special assessments, which we will discuss below.
+Although state laws vary wildly when it comes to association law, the most common HOA reserve requirements are updated every third or fifth year.
+However, this is often not good enough, but we recommended that reserve studies be done once a year to avoid an increase in special assessments, which we will discuss below.

 How Reserve Studies Affect Special Assessments

 Homeowner association reserve studies can quickly become out of date.
 Shifts in the economy can seriously affect expenditures, available funds, and assessment income.
 Periods of extreme weather and natural disasters can dramatically damage buildings and grounds in the association.

 When reserve studies aren’t updated for years, the board works with outdated information.
 Sooner or later, an HOA will run into financial problems.
 That will mean either scrapping projects or calling for a special assessment.
 These unexpected fees can be disruptive to communities.

 They embitter association members and also are difficult to get passed.
 The numbers are pretty clear: after switching to annual reserve studies, associations that updated their reserve studies every five years experience a 35.1% decrease in special assessments.
 Associations that update their reserve studies every three years saw a 28.5% decrease in special assessments.

 How Much Does an HOA Reserve Study Cost?